zuplo/docs/docs/articles/zuplo-in-your-stack.md

 Zuplo handles billions of request every month for our customers and has been load tested to comfortably exceed 10,000 requests per second (including API key security, rate-limiting and other policies).

-Zuplo adds minimal latency to your backend - typically a few 10s of milliseconds, depending on the complexity of your gateway.
+Zuplo adds minimal latency to your backend - typically milliseconds, depending on the complexity of your gateway.
 Our policies are highly tuned to reduce latency and are adjustable to optimize for different scenarios.